-The 2013 JASON Report "A Robust Health Data Infrastructure" is highly critical of the status and trajectory of healthcare interoperability.
-It points to lack of an architecture supporting standardized APIs and EHR vendor technology and business practices as impediments to interoperability.

-JASON recommends the creation of a "unifying software architecture" to migrate data from legacy systems to a new centrally orchestrated architecture to better serve clinical, research, and patient uses.
-In particular, the report recommends that ONC define "an overarching software architecture for the health data infrastructure" within 12 months
+- The 2013 JASON Report "A Robust Health Data Infrastructure" is highly critical of the status and trajectory of healthcare interoperability - Points to lack of an architecture supporting standardized APIs and EHR vendor technology and business practices as impediments to interoperability - Recommends creation of a "unifying software architecture" to migrate data from legacy systems to a new centrally orchestrated architecture to better serve clinical, research, and patient uses - Recommends that ONC define "an overarching software architecture for the health data infrastructure" within 12 months (note: JASON Report was published in November 2013)

-The JASON Task Force of the Health IT Policy Committee and Health IT Standards Committee strongly supports three main conclusions from the JASON Report:
+JTF strongly supports three main conclusions from the JASON Report:

 - 1. Foundation of interoperability should be an orchestrated architecture based on Public APIs - 2.
-Current interoperability approaches are functionally limited and need to be supplemented and gradually replaced with more comprehensive API-based models

-3. MU Stage 3 should be used as a pivot point to initiate this transition
+Current interoperability approaches are functionally limited and need to be supplemented and gradually replaced with more comprehensive API-based models - 3.
+MU Stage 3 should be used as a pivot point to initiate this transition